keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 ##### Ezaren shows back up
 - When Hearsay goes into work Ezaren is there.
-- Marek cant really do much beyond enforcing that they cant directly take
+- Marek cant really do much beyond enforcing that they cant directly take the other 3 party members without backlash, (mostly begging the Zevkan government for support as they are closest to them.)
+- In the meantime, he can't stop him from being a mercenary as that would be against the cities' laws and he isn't the Mayor.

 ### Other Scenes